 - Use one of the following methods to manage the environment:

 - Centrally manage the environment with a Check Point Security management server or multidomain management server, deployed either in its subnet in the north hub VCN or as a pre-existing customer deployment accessible to the security gateways.

 - Centrally manage the environment from Check Point Smart-1 Cloud management-as-a-service.

 For each traffic flow scenario, ensure that network address translation (NAT) and security policies are configured on the CloudGuard Network Security gateways.
 The currently supported Flexible Network Load Balancer use case requires enabling source NAT on the firewalls from which traffic exits.

 North-south inbound traffic flow through the north hub VCN

-The following diagram illustrates how north-south inbound traffic accesses the web application tier from the internet:
+The following diagram illustrates how north-south inbound traffic accesses the web

 The following diagram illustrates how outgoing connections from the web application and database tiers to the internet provide software updates and access to external web services:

 East-west traffic (web to database) flows through the south hub VCN

 The following diagram illustrates traffic moving from the web application to the database tier.